linux-integrity/ima-doc/ima-concepts.rst

   The :ref:`ima-appraisal` feature is local, and requires neither a TPM nor a separate verifier.

-* :ref:`ima-audit` includes the file hash in the system's audit log.
+* :ref:`ima-audit` augments the system's audit log with the file hash.
 This can be useful for analytics and forensics.

+IMA calculates hash values of executables and other system files at runtime.
+The hash value is used in multiple ways:

+* stored in an IMA-Measurement event log
+* used for verifying file signatures and hashes
+* stored in the system audit log

+The hash algorithm is defined by :ref:`config-ima-default-hash`, which can be overridden by the :ref:`boot-command-line-arguments` :ref:`ima-hash`.

 Threat Model